natdanlia/dc-web-100818/35-rails-API/README.md

 ### Transition to Project Mode
-- Project Pitches are any time tomorrow morning (of today if you want) [Setting Up Your Mod 3 Project](https://github.com/learn-co-curriculum/mod3-project-week-setup-example)
+- Project Pitches are any time tomorrow morning (of today if you want)
+- Two models, preferably one should be full CRUD
+- OOJS is highly encouraged, but not mandatory [Setting Up Your Mod 3 Project](https://github.com/learn-co-curriculum/mod3-project-week-setup-example)